 On Sunday 17th November, three firefighters from Mt Eliza Fire Brigade conquered Australia’s highest stair climb in full firefighting gear to raise money for The Fred Hollows Foundation.

-Mornington Peninsula Shire’s Open Air Burning Local Law regulates burning off outside of the Declared Fire Danger Period.
-As per previous years, restrictions will be eased during the month of October 2018 to enable landowners on smaller properties to burn off for fire prevention purposes.
+The Mornington Peninsula Shire Open Air Burning Local Law regulates burning off outside of the Declared Fire Danger Period.
+During the month of October 2019 some open air burning restrictions have been relaxed to enable landowners to burn off for fire prevention purposes.

 On Tuesday for the Brigade’s weekly training night, members participated in Breathing Apparatus skills maintenance session in preparation for the introduction of new BA sets for emergency service responders, including Vic Police, MFB and Ambulance Victoria.

 On SATURDAY 13TH APRIL at 10:30am Mt Eliza Fire Brigade will be hosting an information session about the upcoming Wooralla Drive planned fuel reduction burn.